ramanv0/Mali/README.md

 They are sorted by the timestamp in ascending order (i.e., each feature vector corresponds to one row in the metadata file). `bodmas_metadata.csv` has three columns, indicating SHA-256, when the sample first appeared, and malware family.
 If the malware family is empty, then it’s a benign sample.

 To load the feature vectors, you need to load `bodmas.npz` (a numpy compressed format) with the following code.
-Note that the feature values are unnormalized, which is fine for classifiers like gradient-boosted decision tree, but you may need to normalize them first when applying an MLP classifier.
+Note that the feature values are unnormalized, which is fine for classifiers like gradient-boosted decision trees, but you may need to normalize them first when applying an MLP classifier.

 ``` python
 import numpy as np